Geology of Florida: Limestone over bedrock

 Florida was covered by shallow water during the earlier part of the Cenozoic Era, which is the main reason why there is a massive amount of limestone under its surface.
 The largest deposits of rock phosphate in the United States are found in Florida.
 Most of this is in Bone Valley in central and west-central Florida.

 Extended systems of underwater caves, sinkholes and springs are found throughout the state and supply most of the water used by residents.
 This type of terrain (geomorphology) that develops over a carbonate platform or strata is called karst topography.
+Cover-Collapse sinkhole risk is attributed to groundwater withdrawals and conditions, which are effected by population density and use of surrounding resources.
+Florida-characteristic rainfall events also contribute to sinkhole development.

 The limestone is topped with sandy soils deposited as ancient beaches over millions of years as global sea levels rose and fell.
 During the last glacial period, lower sea levels and a drier climate revealed a much wider peninsula, largely savanna.
 While there are sinkholes in much of the state, modern sinkholes most commonly form in the Tampa Bay area and Central Florida.
+Pinellas and Hillsborough Counties have had notable sinkhole events in the last 30 years, concurrent with increased urban and suburban development.